The 2016-17 academic year ended in historic fashion for Saint Ignatius Athletics.

 Congratulations to all 16 Wildcats teams on an incredible season.
 Thank you for all of the memories, and for providing so much joy and excitement to the dedicated fans of Saint Ignatius Athletics.
 We won't soon forget the 2016-17 season.

-Tag(s): Home Baseball Basketball Soccer Football Golf The Corner Varsity Football Varsity Cross Country Varsity Soccer Bowling Crew Hockey Lacrosse Rugby Swimming & Diving Tennis Track & Field Volleyball Wrestling Varsity Baseball JV Baseball Varsity Basketball Varsity Bowling Varsity Crew Saint Ignatius Hockey Varsity Blue Lacrosse Varsity Rugby A Varsity Swimming & Diving Varsity Track & Field Varsity Volleyball Varsity Gold Wrestling Cross Country Varsity Golf Varsity Tennis
+Tag(s): Home Baseball Basketball Soccer Football Golf The Corner Varsity Football Varsity Cross Country Varsity Soccer Bowling Crew Hockey Lacrosse Rugby Swimming & Diving Tennis Track & Field Volleyball Wrestling Varsity Baseball JV Baseball Varsity Basketball Varsity Bowling Varsity Crew Saint Ignatius Hockey Varsity Blue Lacrosse Varsity Rugby A Varsity Swimming & Diving Varsity Track & Field Varsity Volleyball Varsity Gold Wrestling Cross Country Varsity Blue Golf Varsity Tennis